 Learn more about where the staff practices, below.

 Staff members at the Center for the Obsessive Mind offer treatment for Contamination OCD in the state of Utah.
 Since we provide teletherapy, we works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

 Therapists at the Center for the Obsessive Mind also offer treatment for Contamination OCD online in Florida.
 We see people from all corners of the Sunshine state.
 Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Therapists at the Center for the Obsessive Mind also offer teletherapy in Arizona.
-If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, we provide specialized therapy for Contamination OCD online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we provide specialized therapy for Contamination OCD online across the Grand Canyon State.

 In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Contamination OCD to a number of countries internationally.